Last Updated on January 9, 2023 by Igor Karni

-The trend of e-bikes is increasing day by day, so are design and feature variations of these bikes.
+The trend of e-bikes is increasing day by day, so are the design and feature variations of these bikes.
 There are three types of e-bikes available on the market based on the positioning of the motor.

-Further below in this article, I will guide you in the selection of the right type of e-bike for you, based on comfort, speed or trend – whatever is your preference.
-We will sift through specifications, the pros and cons of the front, rear and middle motor so that you can make the right choice for your individual circumstances.
+Further below in this article, I will guide you in the selection of the right type of e-bike for you, based on comfort, speed, or trend – whatever is your preference.
+We will sift through specifications, the pros and cons of the front, rear, and middle motor so that you can make the right choice for your individual circumstances.

 Features of front motor e-bikes

 In the front motor e-bikes, the motor is placed in the middle of the front wheel.
 Installation of the wires and battery is relatively easier in the front motor e-bikes.
-Typically, in front motor e-bike, the motor pulls the rider to forward.
+Typically, in the front motor e-bike, the motor pulls the rider forward.

-Main features and pros of front motor e-bikes are as follows:
+The main features and pros of front motor e-bikes are as follows: